-An evaluation instrument or assessment measure such as a test or quiz is said to be valid if we can make inferences about a specific group of people or specific purposes from the results.
+An evaluation instrument or assessment measure such as a test or quiz is said to have evidence of validity if we can make inferences about a specific group of people or specific purposes from the results.
 What this means is that if a particular computational thinking test is designed, tested, and validated with 7th grade students, it does not mean automatically that it would also be valid for high school students.
 Without additional testing for validity for the high school student population, we cannot make that jump.
 The specific sub-group of the population used to validate the instrument may also be important—for instance, an instrument measuring motivation to learn CS among 7th grade students who are primarily White may not be valid for use with 7th grade students who are primarily African American.

 Face validity (or Content-related Evidence)